codecarvings/ImageUpload/README.txt

 SimpleImageUpload user control allows the final user to:

 - Upload an image to the server
-- Interactively crop and/or resize the uploaded image (WYSIWYG)
+- Interactively crop, resize, rotate/flip and color adjust the uploaded image (WYSIWYG)
 - Automatically apply post-processing filters (e.g.: image resize + watermark)
 - View a preview of the uploaded image
 - Edit a previously uploaded image maintaining the image parameters selected in the past (crop coordinates, resize factor, rotation angle, color adjustments, etc.. )